ericholscher/ericholscher.com/site/blog/drafts/why-im-building-a-company-structure.rst

 As much as you want to change a company, you can't change the culture around the company, at least to start :)
-So there are a couple of elements that can't be changed immediately:
+The biggest element that can't be changed immediately:

 * Monday-Friday 9-5ish availability of support and meeting time